Onit Documentation

 {% endfor %}

 The {% break %} command (which is optional) tells your Liquid to stop looping once the “if/then” statement is satisfied.
-In other words, once you find the first event that was performed by the user in question, don’t worry about any other events -- stop looping.
+In other words, once you find the first event performed by the user in question, don’t worry about any other events -- stop looping.
 If you removed the “break” statement, Liquid would keep looping, even after finding the first (and any subsequent) events performed by this particular user.

 Next Steps

 Nice work!
 You’re now familiar with the basics of Liquid.
-Depending on the complexity of the Apps that you plan to build, you may need to learn about various other Liquid concepts.
+Depending on the complexity of the Apps you plan to build, you may need to learn about various other Liquid concepts.
 Luckily, Liquid is a well-documented tool.
 We recommend checking out the following resources:

 Additionally, you may be interested in learning how to use Onit's Liquid Editor, which can help you write and preview your Liquid scripts.
 See our Using the Liquid Editor tutorial for more information.